JonnyBnator/remix-auth-discord/README.md

     )?.json();
     /**
      * In this example we're only interested in guilds where the user is either the owner or has the `MANAGE_GUILD` permission (This check includes the `ADMINISTRATOR` permission)
-     * And not interested in the Guild Features
+     * And not interested in the Guild Features.
+     * That's why we use the earlier created CustomDiscordGuild type now.
      */
-    const guilds: Array<PartialDiscordGuild> = userGuilds
+    const guilds: Array<CustomDiscordGuild> = userGuilds
       .filter(
         (g) =>
           g.owner || (BigInt(g.permissions) & BigInt(0x20)) == BigInt(0x20),